 Maile Shea received her Masters of Science in Nursing from Georgetown University and graduated Summa Cum Laude.
 She is Board certified as a family nurse practitioner with prescription authority in Texas.
 Before coming to PRIDE in 2003, Maile worked in multiple areas of expertise including orthopedics, oncology, pediatric hematology, bone marrow transplant, family practice and urgent care.
 She is pleased to work in a multi-disciplinary setting at PRIDE and have the opportunity to partner in care with patients in all phases of rehabilitation and pain management.
 Away from the office, she enjoys yoga, reading and outdoor fitness.

-Psychology services at PRIDE are provided by mental health professionals who specialize in the treatment of chronic pain.
-Their goals are to provide support, to teach effective coping strategies for managing chronic pain and emotional stress, and to educate patients on the relationship between their thoughts, mood, behaviors, and pain experience.
-Specific techniques to help patients cope with chronic pain include supportive counseling, individual and class room education, and skill building in areas such as relaxation, stress management, problem solving, goal setting, sleep strategies, and assertiveness.
+Behavioral Medicine integrates biological, behavioral, psychological, and social sciences within a biopsychosocial treatment model.
+Mental health professionals, who specialize in chronic pain rehabilitation, are available to provide support, teach effective coping strategies for managing pain and emotional stress, and educate patients about the relationship between their thoughts, mood, behaviors, and pain experience.
+Specific techniques to help patients cope with chronic pain include supportive counseling, individual and class room education, and skill building in areas such as relaxation, mindfulness, stress management, problem solving, goal setting, sleep strategies, and assertive communication.